-- 1. Press OPTIONS, then press PROGRAMMING. - 2.
-Press NEXT until SPEEDDIAL option appears. - 3.
-Press SPEEDDIAL to choose speed dial programming. - 4.
+- 1. Press OPTIONS. - 2.
+Press NEXT until SDIAL option appears. - 3.
+Press SDIAL to choose speed dial programming. - 4.
 Press programmable button or dial pad button (0-9) to choose storage location (remember, to access second level storage at a programmable button, press SHIFT first). - 5.
-Press EDIT. - 6.
-Make your speed dial route selection choice from the list on the LCD by pressing the appropriate button. - 7.
-Dial number (up to 16 digits long-include and # if needed).

-You may need a pause between numbers to compensate for differences in response time between your system and the host system (ask your attendant about this).

-To store a pause, press the PAUSE (p) button.

-To store a flash (switchook), press the FLASH (f) button.

-If you need to erase the typed digits appearing in your display to correct them, use the interactive buttons on either side of the top row of numbers and digits to place the cursor under the character you want to remove.
-Press the ERASE button at the bottom of the LCD to remove the letter.

-- 8. Press DONE to store the number. - 9.
-Press next location button and store next number, repeat previous steps until all numbers are stored,

--OR- press EXIT.
+Make your speed dial route selection choice from the following list: - press line button to select outside line, - dial 00 to select prime line or last line used, - dial 01-16 to select line group, - press INTERCOM button or dial 8 to select intercom. - 6.
+Dial number (up to 16 digits long-include \ and # if needed). - NOTE: You may need a pause between numbers to compensate for differences in response time between your system and the host system (ask your attendant about this).
+To store a pause, press HOLD, then continue dialing.
+If your system is behind a host system that needs a hookflash to access a feature, press TAP to store a hookflash, then continue dialing.
+If you need to erase the typed digits appearing in your display to correct them, press BKSP once for each digit to be removed. - 7.
+Press SAVE to store the number. - 8.
+Press next location button and store next number, repeat previous steps until all numbers are stored, - -OR- press EXIT. - 10.
+Press SPEAKER to end.